 Since the policies and defense tactics of insurance companies vary significantly, a personal injury claim is greatly affected by which insurance company is defending the case.
 Both the insurance company at issue and the assigned insurance adjuster can speed up or slow down a case significantly depending on the procedures they use in evaluating a case.

-If you suffer injury through the negligence of someone else and you want to discuss a potential claim, please call the personal injury lawyer at Abels & Annes, P.C. today for a free consultation.
-We are here to discuss your options and the facts of your personal injury case whenever is convenient for you.
+If you suffer injury through the negligence of someone else and you want to discuss a potential claim, please call the personal injury lawyers at Abels & Annes, P.C. for a free consultation.
+We are here to discuss your options and the facts of your personal injury case.

 If you have been injured due to the actions of another person, call Abels & Annes, P.C. today at (855) LAW-CHICAGO or Contact Us online for a free case consultation.